 General maintenance tasks like cleaning the exterior of the house and clearing the gutters can make a big difference.

-It's good for your home insurance too, as insurers usually look favourably on a well-maintained house.
+It's good for your home insurance costs too, as insurers usually look favourably on a well-maintained house.

-Having an electrical certificate can be helpful to buyers, but it’s not mandatory.
-It provides them with reassurance that the electrics are working as they should be.
+Having an electrical certificate can also be helpful to buyers, but it’s not mandatory.
+It provides reassurance that the electrics are working as they should be.

-Above all else, avoid quick fixes.
-Surveyors and eagle-eyed buyers are able to see if any unsightly cracks have been covered over.
+Avoid quick fixes.
+Surveyors are trained to see bad work and buyers are able to see if any unsightly cracks have been covered over.

 Redecorating can help.
 If you notice any wallpaper that’s curling or chips in the paint it might be worth giving it all a freshen up.

 Don't overlook your garden either.
-While it doesn’t have to look like a Chelsea Flower Show entry, it’s worth giving it a tidy.
 Remove any weeds, rubble or anything that could seem undesirable.

 Before you host a viewing, air out the house.
 A tidy, airy home is much more appealing to buyers.
 If you’re moving, remember to read our moving house checklist for top tips.